ryan-mcclue/unsw/anat2521/assignment.md

 Furthermore, as resources are no longer fluctuating or scattered, there is less need to maintain cooperative bonds with others as was essential in humanity's evolutionary past.
 (textbook)
-All of these factors resulting from sedentism can ignite warfare.

-Although only analysing a section of Neolithic history, the circumstances of the LBK colonisation and subsequent culture are shared across other sedentary cultures.

-of  would be difficult to argue that other sedentary culture colonisations were vastly different to LBK

-Dunbar's number
+Evidence of warfare in LBK culture can be seen in the remains of fortified settlements (v-shaped ditches and palisades), stockpiling of weapons in enclosures (arrow-heads and axes) and mass burial graves containing skeletons with perimortem cranial trauma consistent with LBK axe blows (Talheim death pit). (keely) Although only analysing the LBK colonisation, it's reasonable to assume that other sedentary culture colonisations that occured during the Neolithic period share many similarities.
+Consequently, it's clear that the development of sedentary cultures increased the frequency of warlike interactions.

 How to say edited by Debra L. Martin and David W. Frayer?
-Ember, C. R. et al. (1997). *Troubled Times: Violence and Warfare in the Past*
+Keeley, L. H. et al. (1997). *Troubled Times: Violence and Warfare in the Past* Ferguson, B. R. et al. (1997). *Troubled Times: Violence and Warfare in the Past*

 How to say edition 15?
 Jurmain, R. et al. (2016). *Introduction to Physical Anthropology*

-Schacht, R. M. (1988). *Circumscription Theory: A Critical Review*, American Behavioral Scientist, vol. 31, no. 4
+(could also mention Dunbar's number ...)
+(could also mention circumscript ...)

 How to reference multiple sentences to the same book?